Specialism

 Do you need planning permission?

-However, if the planning department does think the property is separate flats, a little more work will be needed.
+However, if the planning department believes the property is separate flats, a little more work will be required.

 So now, the outcome of your planning application may depend on the housing needs in the area.
 But don’t despair, as this does not necessarily mean that your project is doomed.